Internal Audit Charter

 Internal auditing is an independent appraisal function established within an organization to examine and evaluate its activities as a service to the organization.

-In order for the desired results to be realized, auditors must perform their work fully and objectively, that is, be independent of the activities they audit.
+In order for the desired results to be realized, auditors must perform their work fully and objectively, and be independent of the activities they audit.
 They must have no authority over or responsibility for the activities they audit.

 In order to maintain independence and objectivity, an auditor will not be assigned audits involving the following instances: